Worcester Art Museum

-The Worcester Art Museum, also known by its acronym WAM, houses over 38,000 works of art dating from antiquity to the present day and representing cultures from all over the world.
-WAM opened in 1898 in Worcester, Massachusetts, and ranks among the more important art museums of its kind in the nation.
-Its holdings include some of the finest Roman mosaics in the United States, outstanding European and American art, and a major collection of Japanese prints.
-Since acquiring the John Woodman Higgins Armory Collection in 2013, WAM is also home to the second largest collection of arms and armor in the Americas.
-In many areas, it was at the forefront in the US, notably as it collected architecture (the Chapter House, 1932), acquired paintings by Monet (1910) and Gauguin (1921), presented photography as an art form (1904).
+The Worcester Art Museum houses over 38,000 works of art dating from antiquity to the present day and representing cultures from all over the world.
+The museum opened in 1898 in Worcester, Massachusetts.
+Its holdings include Roman mosaics, European and American art, and a major collection of Japanese prints.
+Since acquiring the John Woodman Higgins Armory Collection in 2013, it is also home to the second largest collection of arms and armor in the Americas.

+The museum houses collected architecture (the Chapter House, 1932), acquired paintings by Monet (1910) and Gauguin (1921), and presented photography as an art form (1904).
 The Worcester Art Museum also has a conservation lab and year-round studio art program for adults and youth.